docelic/amber-introduction/README.md

 The app can be started as soon as you have created it and ran `crystal deps` in the app directory.
 (It is not necessary to run deps if you have invoked `amber new` with the argument `--deps`; in that case Amber did it for you.)

+Please note that the application is always compiled, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
+It is just that in run mode, the resulting binary is typically compiled without optimizations (to improve build speed) and is not saved to a file, but is just compiled, executed, and then discarded.

 To run the app, you can use a couple different approaches:

 ```shell